Explore Our Middle School Program

 The Climate Change unit focuses on exploring the causes of our rapidly warming world and ways to take action to create a more sustainable future.
 Students study the impact of climate change on food, water and animals in these areas, calculate personal carbon footprints, write persuasive letters to share ideas for solutions, debate the Key Stone Pipeline, analyze data about energy sources and their use, and discover existing and proposed legislation at the local, state and national level.
 They explore climate change at the California Science Museum, tour a local power plant, and create videos to propose positive change.

-Orchestra class rehearsing outside
+Student musicians rehearsing outside

 Middle School actively engages girls in a comprehensive program which includes team sports, fitness and recreational activities, dance, and yoga.
 Building on a solid Lower School program, girls hone motor and movement skills with a thematic emphasis placed on the importance of cardiovascular fitness.
 The program works to instill enthusiasm and motivation for lifelong participation in physical activity as well as to prepare students for interscholastic competition in Middle and Upper School.

-Seventh grade working at a local charity
+Seventh graders working at a local charity

 Service Learning encourages Middle School students to understand and embrace their responsibilities of global citizenship.
 Through the service learning program, girls discuss issues of community concern and participate in service learning projects at the school, in the Pasadena area, and across the globe.